moritzebeling/tobiasbierler/README.md

 }
 ```

-All images will be thumbnailed to a `temporary` directory, that can be removed any time to rebuild all thumbs, which can take a while.
+All images will be thumbnailed to a `temporary` directory, that can be removed any time to rebuild all thumbs, which will take up to a minute.

 ## Deployment